Form 8.3 - The Vanguard Group, Inc.: Oxford Instruments PLC

 DJ Form 8.3 - The Vanguard Group, Inc.: Oxford Instruments PLC

-The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: Oxford Instruments PLC 01-March-2022 / 15:15 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: Oxford Instruments PLC 02-March-2022 / 14:43 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------